GoogleCloudPlatform/cloud-foundation-fabric/examples/third-party-solutions/wordpress/cloudrun/README.md

 The main components that are deployed in this architecture are the following (you can learn about them by following the hyperlinks):

-* [Cloud Run](https://cloud.google.com/run): serverless PaaS offering to host containers for web oriented applications while offering security, scalability and easy versioning.
+* [Cloud Run](https://cloud.google.com/run): serverless PaaS offering to host containers for web-oriented applications, while offering security, scalability and easy versioning
-* [Cloud SQL](https://cloud.google.com/sql): Managed solution for SQL DB
+* [Cloud SQL](https://cloud.google.com/sql): Managed solution for SQL databases

 ## Setup